The Benefits of Joining Study Groups at U.S. Universities

 For international students, language barriers can pose additional challenges when studying in a U.S. university.
 However, study groups offer an environment where students can clarify doubts and overcome language-related obstacles through peer support and collaboration.
 Group members can help explain difficult concepts or provide alternative explanations in a way that is easier to grasp.

-Related Article: Top STEM Programs in the United States for International Students
+Related Article: Top Nursing Programs in the United States for International Students

 Improving Language Proficiency